lucianopereira86/CRUD-NetCore-TDD/README.md

 ```

 At first, there are no **User** class.
 Also, the "ctx" object should be an instance of the **DbContext** class, but there is no EF Core library installed yet to make the code to compile.
-That is the **RED** step.
+That is the **Red** step.
 We know what we want and what we have to do.
-Before going to the **GREEN** step, change the method's name from "Fact_PostUser" to "Fact_PostUser_NoModelNoRepository", so it becomes clear what is missing for the method to run.
+Before going to the **Green** step, change the method's name from "Fact_PostUser" to "Fact_PostUser_NoModelNoRepository", so it becomes clear what is missing for the method to run.

-### Post User • Fact • GREEN Step
+### Post User • Fact • Green Step

 Create a folder named "Models" inside the Infra project with a file named "User.cs".
 Add the following code into it: